 What is Red Light Therapy

 If you’re not familiar with red light therapy, this article gives a good overview of what it is and how it works.
 The short version is this: light therapy is natural, non-invasive, and drug-free.
-A device like a Joovv delivers safe, concentrated wavelengths of therapeutic natural light to your skin and cells, where it reduces oxidative stress and stimulates cellular energy production (adenosine triphosphate or ATP).
+Red light therapy devices deliver safe, concentrated wavelengths of therapeutic natural light to your skin and cells, where it reduces oxidative stress and stimulates cellular energy production (adenosine triphosphate or ATP).
 That helps your body power itself, regenerate & heal faster, and reduce joint pain and inflammation.

 Red light therapy’s positive effects on arthritis, joint pain, and inflammation have been well-documented across hundreds of trials over the last three decades.
 This is a brief overview of significant findings for osteoarthritis and rheumatoid arthritis, as well as hand, wrist, knee, and spinal pain.